-KATHY You're an idiot, Phoenix.
+KATHY You're an idiot Phoenix.

 (this accomplishes the same with narrative and keeps the story flowing.
-It's implied - the attention shifts from the runners on the bridge to the man leaping into the river) Background (b.g.) is used to describe anything occurring in a rear plane of action (the background, as opposed to the main action or attention, is focused in the foreground).
+Its implied - the attention shifts from the runners on bridge to the man leaping into the river) Background (b.g.) is used to describe anything occurring in a rear plane of Action (the background as opposed to the main Action or attention is focused in the foreground).
 Always use this term in lower case initials or written in full ("background").
 Example #1: B. G.

 EXT.
 DOVER CLIFF - DAY John sits on the ledge of the cliff tying his shoes.
-In the b.g., Kelly climbs into the car. (always write in small letters in action lines) Example #2: B. G.
+In the b.g., Kelly climbs into the car. (always write in small letters in Action Lines) INT.

-INT.
 DINER TABLE - NIGHT John chats with Susan over a fine wine.
 In the background four armed men enter the restaurant. (we see off in the distance a problem is developing) Example #3: B. G.